Prigozhin has moved to Belarus, and Russia won’t press charges for mutiny

 For years, Prigozhin has enjoyed lucrative catering contracts with the Russian government.
 Police who searched his St. Petersburg office on Saturday said they found 4 billion rubles ($48 million) in trucks outside, according to media reports the Wagner boss confirmed.
 He said the money was intended to pay soldiers’ families.

-The Kremlin had pledged not to prosecute Prigozhin and his fighters after he stopped the revolt on Saturday, less than 24 hours after it began, even though Putin had branded them as traitors and authorities rushed to fortify Moscow's defenses as the mutineers approached the capital.
+Prigozhin and his fighters stopped the revolt on Saturday, less than 24 hours after it began and shortly after Putin spoke on national TV, branding the leaders of the rebellion, whom he did not name, as traitors.

 The charge of mounting an armed mutiny could have been punishable by up to 20 years in prison.
-Prigozhin's escape from prosecution poses a stark contrast to Moscow's treatment of its critics, including those staging anti-government protests in Russia, where many opposition figures have been punished with long sentences in notoriously harsh penal colonies.
+Prigozhin's escape from prosecution is i n stark contrast to Moscow's treatment of its critics, including those staging anti-government protests in Russia, where many opposition figures have been punished with long sentences in notoriously harsh penal colonies.

 Lukashenko said some of the Wagner fighters are now in the Luhansk region in eastern Ukraine that Russia illegally annexed last September.